speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `reposGetContributorsStats` - Get all contributor commit activity
 * `reposGetDeployKey` - Get a deploy key
 * `reposGetDeployment` - Get a deployment
+* `reposGetDeploymentBranchPolicy` - Get a deployment branch policy
 * `reposGetDeploymentStatus` - Get a deployment status
 * `reposGetEnvironment` - Get an environment
 * `reposGetLatestPagesBuild` - Get latest Pages build
 * `reposGetLatestRelease` - Get the latest release
 * `reposGetPages` - Get a GitHub Pages site
 * `reposGetPagesBuild` - Get GitHub Pages build
+* `reposGetPagesHealthCheck` - Get a DNS health check for GitHub Pages
 * `reposGetParticipationStats` - Get the weekly commit count
 * `reposGetPullRequestReviewProtection` - Get pull request review protection
 * `reposGetPunchCardStats` - Get the hourly commit count for each day
 * `reposGetReadme` - Get a repository README
-* `reposGetReadmeFromAltPath` - Get a repository README
+* `reposGetReadmeInDirectory` - Get a repository README for a directory
 * `reposGetRelease` - Get a release
 * `reposGetReleaseAsset` - Get a release asset
 * `reposGetReleaseByTag` - Get a release by tag name